13 FAQs about family bereavement

 Try to find a copy of their will, as this should name the 'executor(s)' who will be responsible for looking after the financial and legal side of things.
 The executors are normally relatives, good friends or professional advisers such as the family solicitor.

 Read more about what to do when someone dies.

 2. What happens if the doctor doesn't issue a medical certificate for someone who has died?

 If the cause of death is unclear, the doctor may not be able to issue a medical certificate.
 Instead, the doctor will contact the coroner and will note this on the formal notice they give you.

 The coroner may arrange a post mortem, to find out more about the cause of death.
 The coroner may also decide to hold an inquest, for example if the cause of death remains unknown or if someone dies in prison.
 If you are concerned about a post mortem or inquest and what your rights are, you may want to take legal advice.

-3. Who registers the death?
+3. Who registers a death?

 A relative normally registers the death.
 The registrar will normally only allow someone else to register the death if there are no relatives.

-4. How do I register the death?
+4. How do I register a death?

 You register the death at a register office.
 Registering the death at the register office in the area where the death occurred helps to minimise any delays.
 You can find register office contact details online.